enkidevs/curriculum/Web/HTML/images/image-map.md

 name="objects"
 ```

-Specifies the shape of our clickable area.
+Specifies the shapes of our clickable area.
 ```
 <area shape="rect"
 ```